Along Columbia Pike

 Premium transit amenities

-Transit stations – Staff will issue a Request for Proposals in fall 2017 to manufacture the above ground structures for the stations.
+Transit stations – Staff will issue a Request for Proposals in winter 2018 to manufacture the above ground structures for the stations.
 Next steps will include issuing an Invitation to Bid for construction of the first 5 stations.
 Visit the project page for more information.

 Off-vehicle fare collection – Several jurisdictions in the region are coordinating on a study to identify the technology for this feature, and the study is expected to be completed by the end of 2017.
 Implementation on Columbia Pike is expected within 18 months after study completion.

 Transit signal priority – Technical work was completed for Columbia Pike in fall 2016.
 Staff are coordinating with WMATA, Alexandria and DC to learn from their experiences using this technology.